Training in the Pharma Industry: From Compliance to Upskilling

 From the beginning of the training program development, L&D teams or other stakeholders should establish benchmarks and KPIs that can be tracked through and beyond program implementation.
 Many L&D tools include robust analytics software that leaders can use to measure training outcomes, paired with overall employee performance data and employee feedback.
 With these two data streams, leaders can better interpret the effectiveness of training and make program updates based on the results.

-Pharma Upskilling and Workflow Support Clicks Better With Whatfix
+Pharma Training and Workflow Support Clicks Better With Whatfix

 Smarter adoption strategies, right to your inbox.